cheleb/zio-laminar-tapir/README.md

 This project will provide:

 * A simple access to REST API
-* Token based authentication using JWT
+* Local storage token (authentication) handling using JWT.

 Live demo: [🚀 Click me for a live demo](https://cheleb.github.io/zio-laminar-tapir/demo/index.html)